qaalabs/fabric/docs/20-work-with-database/instructions.md

 Let's create a view based on the query we used earlier, and add a filter to it.

-1. In the new blank query pane, enter and run the following T-SQL code.
+1. In the new blank query pane, enter and :material-play: **run** the following T-SQL code.

     ```sql
     CREATE VIEW SalesLT.vw_SalesOrderHoliday AS